Malkovich Mash Up

 “I saw you read at St. Bart’s the day that the Challenger went down.
 You read from Franny and Zooey, by Salinger.
 I use a quote from his book in the play I am writing, and I quote–from the book, not my play, I want to be clear–so here’s the quote, ‘I wish I had the courage to be a nobody.’
 Franny says this to Zooey when she is struggling with being rejected from her auditions, she wants to be an actress, you know, have you read the book in it’s entirety?
 I just love it.
 She’s so existential, wild and SO ME.
 Oh, and then you read from Endless Love by Scott Spencer, and it was so wonderful, much MUCH better than the film, did you see the film, Endless Love?”

-After this stream of my nervosa descended upon him, there was a pause, the kind that is seconds but feels like hours.
+After this stream of my nervosa descended upon him, there was a pause, the kind that’s seconds but feels like eons.

 Darn it if he didn’t smile again.
 His sleepy, sexy eyes kind of smiled, too.